theproadam/renderX/README.md

 # renderX
-##### RenderX Is A Non Dependant C# Rendering API Capable of 3D Rendering Graphics Without The Use of OpenGL or DirectX.
+##### RenderX Is A Non Dependent C# Rendering API Capable of 3D Rendering Graphics Without The Use of OpenGL or DirectX.

 More Features Will Be Added Soon, such as:
   - Raytracing